-This must be completed prior to the end of the second year.
+By the end of the second year, students are required to pass a comprehensive exam.
 Students must demonstrate knowledge in Ecological and Evolutionary Theory, expertise in at least two subfields of Biological Anthropology, and sufficient background in either Archaeology or Cultural Anthropology, especially Medical or Environmental Anthropology.
-The exam format is a written essay and a two-hour oral exam.
+The exam format is a written essay and a 2-hour oral exam.

-Students may satisfy both the oral and written requirement with a manuscript (worthy of submission to a professional journal) based on a research project undertaken in the second year with adviser approval.
-They have to be first author of this manuscript in order to satisfy the requirement.
+Students may satisfy both the oral and written requirement with a manuscript worthy of submission to a professional journal.
+The manuscript must be based on a research project undertaken in the second year with advisor approval.
+The student must be the first author of the manuscript in order to satisfy the requirement.

-First Y 'ear Checklist
+First Year Checklist

-ANTH 295A: Scientific Method (Fall)
+- □ ANTH 295: Scientific Method (Fall)

-BIOE 279: Evolutionary Ecology (Winter)
+- □ BIOE 279: Evolutionary Ecology (Winter)

-ANTH 294R: Readings in Advanced Biological Anthropology (every quarter)
+- □ ANTH 294R: Readings in Advanced Biological Anthropology (every quarter)

-One course for Methods and Research Requirement
+- □ One course for Methods and Research Requirement

-First-Year Review
+- □ First-Year Review

-C d Vary Chaplist

-d Year Checklist
+Second Year Checklist

-Final course for Methods and Research Requirement
+□ Final course for Methods and Research Requirement

-Anchaeology or Cultural Anthropology Graduate Seminar

-ANTH 216: Methods in Biological Anthropology (every quarter)

-ANTH 216: Methods in Biological Anthropology (every quarter) Begin Language Requirement
+- □ Archaeology or Cultural Anthropology Graduate Seminar - ANTH 294R: Readings in Advanced Biological Anthropology (every quarter) - □ ANTH 216: Methods in Biological Anthropology (every quarter) - □ Begin Language Requirement - □ Second-Year Review - □ Comprehensive Exam

-Second-Year Review

-Comprehensive Exam

-ш Comprehensive Exam

 Third Year Checklist

-Quantitative Requirement
+- □ Quantitative Requirement

-Lab Apprenticeship Requirement
+- □ Lab Apprenticeship Requirement

-ANTH 294R: Readings in Advanced Biological Anthropology (every quarter)
+- ANTH 294R: Readings in Advanced Biological Anthropology (every quarter)

-ANTH 216: Methods in Biological Anthropology (every quarter)
+- ANTH 216: Methods in Biological Anthropology (every quarter)

-Present on proposed research

-Complete Language Requirement
+- □ Complete Language Requirement

-Complete TAship Requirement

-Qualifying Exam
+- □ Qualifying Exam